Skip to content

 Cars

 We race with a carpack that is tailored to our championship.
 As per our agreements with content authors whom we were able to reach, the carpack will remain private and league-internal.
-While last year, the Soft, Medium and Hard compounds matched the Kunos DTM90s tyre, our tyre engineers have been hard at work to deliver an increased grip level for the 2025 season in a bid to catch up to reduce the gap to real-life laptimes.
+While last year, the Soft, Medium and Hard compounds matched the Kunos DTM90s tyre, our tyre engineers have been hard at work to deliver an increased grip level for the 2025 season in a bid to catch up a little more to the real-life laptimes from at least 33 years ago.

 BMW M3 Sport Evolution (Evo 3)